ICUsteps #RehabIsCritical Campaign

 Critical care may save our lives, but we need support and rehabilitation to give those lives back to us.

-Peter Gibb, Chief Executive ICUsteps and former intensive care patient says: “At ICUsteps, we have first hand experience of intensive care – either as a patient, relative or as an intensive care healthcare professional.
+Peter Gibb, ICUsteps Co-Founder and former intensive care patient says: “At ICUsteps, we have first hand experience of intensive care – either as a patient, relative or as an intensive care healthcare professional.
 We know that people can feel broken after a critical illness.
 Surviving the illness and returning home is only the first step in a very long recovery period.
 People can still be very ill, they can feel scared and isolated, and sometimes it feels like there is not one area of their lives that has not been changed by their experience.
 People must have specialist rehabilitation to make sure they achieve the best recovery they can.
 Critical care may save our lives, but we need support and rehabilitation to give those lives back to us.”

 Read our open letter